polkaulfield/lol-for-linux-installer/README.md

 # lol-for-linux-installer

-League of Legends unofficial installer for linux
+League of Legends unofficial installer/manager for linux

 This software is not affiliated with nor supported by Riot Games.